Security engineer performing vulnerability assessment, taint analysis, and code hardening checks using CPG-powered analysis.

 Language-Specific Security Patterns¶

-CodeGraph supports security analysis for multiple programming languages with CWE/CAPEC mappings.
+CodeGraph supports security analysis for 11 programming languages with CWE mappings, plus framework-specific hypothesis providers:

 | Language | Patterns | Key CWEs |